 Compensation Committee - The Authority has a Compensation Committee comprised of three Board members.
-The Compensation Committee's role is to appoint, compensate, and oversee an independent compensation consultant and work with said consultant to create, implement, and regularly update a written compensation policy.
+The Compensation Committee's role is to make a recommendation to the full Board to appoint, compensate, and oversee an independent compensation consultant and work with said consultant to create, implement, and regularly update a written compensation policy.
 Additionally, it will be the role of the Compensation Committee to, from time to time, review and implement policies and procedures regarding the performance of, and compensation increases for, the Executive Director and Executive Staff.
 The Compensation Committee has additional roles and responsibilities as described in the Authority's By-Laws.